abdu61/Hotely/README.md

 ## FAQ
 We will address some common questions and concerns here.

-- Q: How can I report a bug or issue?
+- Q: How can I report a bug or issue?<br>
 A: If you encounter a bug or issue, please refer to Bug Tracking under <a href="version">Version Control and Bug Tracking</a>.
 Include as much detail as possible, such as steps to reproduce the issue and your operating system/environment.

-- Q: Can I request a new feature or enhancement?
+- Q: Can I request a new feature or enhancement?<br>
 A: Absolutely!
 We encourage users to suggest new features or enhancements.
 You can goto our feature branch.
 Create a New Issue Request which will be pinged to our discord.
 In discord all communication take place including wheather to Develop or Discard.
 When creating a issue Clearly describe the proposed feature and explain how it would benefit the project.

-- Q: How can I contact the project maintainers?
+- Q: How can I contact the project maintainers?<br>
 A: You can reach out to the project maintainers by Discord or <a href="20192028@stu.uob.edu.bh">Email</a>.

-- Q: Can I redistribute or modify the project?
+- Q: Can I redistribute or modify the project?<br>
 A: Absolutely.
 We use MIT Licence.
 So go fork out the project and create your own.
 We absolutely love to see what our community builds.